emdailey/spot/doc/manual/operation.rst

 ..
     Duplicated from Ginga manual with minor changes.

+This portion of the manual has been duplicated from the "Keyboard and mouse operations" section of the `Ginga Manual`_ with minor changes.

 In this manual we will use the following terms to describe the operations performed with the mouse: